kiishi-19/Senior-Capstone/README.md

 `./ML/train_pipeline.sh`

+in pipeline Please leave as one core for now, to Ensure KNOWN_SYSCALLS and KNOWN_ARGUMENTS are correctly populated.
+USI and UAI

 ## Inference Process

 To run inference on new SCAP files, use the following command:
+Go to `./inference/inference_pipeline.sh`, Update the PROJECT_ROOT to match your root If you use CPU,  --device cuda to  --device cpu

 `./inference/inference_pipeline.sh <path_to_scap_files>`

 Replace `<path_to_scap_files>` with the actual path to your SCAP files.

+##Build Dashboard
+`./dashboard/build_dashboard.sh`
 ## Notes

 - Ensure that all required dependencies are installed and configured properly before running the commands.